 A neural growth factor peptide plan should not start with trends or assumptions.
 The most reliable path is a clinical evaluation that looks at nervous system load, sleep quality, metabolic health, and how your symptoms show up in daily life.
 For some patients, Dihexa becomes one part of a broader approach to support focus, memory, and stress resilience, always used with clear goals and medical oversight.

-If you feel that your mental performance no longer matches what your role demands, you don’t have to sort this out on your own.
-You can schedule an appointment at the AgeRejuvenation location that best fits your routine and work with a team that understands both the science and the day-to-day reality behind cognitive performance.
+If you feel that your mental performance no longer matches what your role demands, you do not have to sort this out on your own.
+You can work with the AgeRejuvenation location that best fits your routine and a team that understands both the science and the day-to-day reality behind cognitive performance.